piglaker/SpecialEdition/README.md

 ## Chinese Spell Check

+1.Install all the requirements.
+2.Processe the fxxking data.
+3.`bash run.sh`

-use ./scripts/sighan/generate.py to generate data in ./data/rawdata/sighan
+# use ./scripts/sighan/generate.py to generate data in ./data/rawdata/sighan

 # Important: